 SINReM is co-financed by the European Institute of Innovation and Technology (EIT) and consequently fosters creativity, innovation and entrepreneurship.

-You value a close connection with industry for internships opportunities and industry oriented degree projects as well as to build up your network.
+You value a close connection with the industry, for internship opportunities and industry-oriented degree projects, as well as to build up your network.
 You are innovative and may start your own business or work creatively with your raw materials network.

 The programme leads to a joint degree, Master of Science (120 credits) with Earth Science as the main field of study, from Uppsala University, Ghent University and TU Bergakademie Freiberg.

 I found the programme in the Erasmus Mundus Joint Master Degree catalogue.
 I picked it because it helps me use my background in geology to pursue my goal of helping the world progress to a more sustainable society, and also because it gives the opportunity to receive teaching from 3 world renowned universities.

 What is it like to be an international student?

 It is a never-ending journey of learning and discovery, sometimes easy sometimes challenging.
 You get exposed to so many things you were not used to, food and people from different parts of the world, different ways of thinking, or languages you don’t understand.
 Even simple things as transportation or payment in a shop can be new.
 It is very edifying and gratifying.